 The traditional Peruvian dress is a delight to the eyes!
 In Peru, the hat is also a popular accessory.
 And quite often a woman’s region can be identified from the type of hat she wears.
 Another traditional and regional piece is Lliclla.
 A shawl worn on the shoulders, fastened in the front.
 The handwoven skirts are called polleras, and might be worn 3 or 4 at the same time!
 Bright colors, embroideries, and handwoven fabrics create beautiful outfits.
 They contrast with the green cloudy landscapes from the Andean mountains.

-Certainly, any post about ethnic clothing is not complete unless it mentions at least one African country.
+Any post about ethnic clothing is not complete unless it mentions at least one African country.
 Africa is a huge continent with many different cultures and types of clothing and colorful prints.
 In Cameroon, clothing varies according to the area of the country, as the North is arid and Muslim.
 For example, a long oversized tunic in colorful prints and beautifully wrapped turbans of the traditional Cameroonian clothing.